NLaff/Lafferty.co-v2/content/blog/Why Notion is the Best Productivity App of 2020.md

 Their aesthetics are very different.
 Airtable is all colors, and Notion is black and white.

-My main complaint with Airtable is that it's just confusing.
+My main complaint with Airtable is that it's confusing.
 I was able to get up and running in Notion super-fast with their stock templates doing all the heavy lifting for me.

 Airtable also has preloaded templates, I just also found them cumbersome.
 Switching between views is confusing and the tab system at the top, while reminiscent of a web browser, just does not work for me.